alex-mcgovern/blog/src/md/2024-06-01-codegen-with-openapi-zod-client.md

 ---
 title: Saving hundreds of hours with codegen, OpenAPI and Zod
 description:
-  How we saved hours at Fuse by generating validation schemas and types from OpenAPI specs.
+  How we saved hundreds of hours at Fuse by generating validation schemas and types from OpenAPI specs using openapi-zod-client.
 ---

-# Saving hundreds of hours with codegen, OpenAPI and Zod

 At [Fuse](https://fuse.me), we're enabling payments over API across the Middle East.
 I joined the team in 2023 to help build out the "Fuse Portal", a web app